Melissa Gregg, Ph.D.

 Teaching Interests

-Cognitive Psychology, Cognitive Neuroscience, Sensation and Perception, Research Methods in Psychology
+Cognitive Neuroscience, Biological Psychology, Sensation and Perception, Research Methods in Psychology, Statistics

 Research Interests

-My research is concerned with the psychological and neural mechanisms by which human listeners process auditory information, including its perception, recognition, and encoding into memory.
-My research examines how listeners perceptually parse the complex acoustic signal and recognize distinct sound sources, such as voices and phones ringing, despite difficult, noisy sensory input and limited perceptual and memory systems.
-My research in this area also tests how closely auditory perceptual representations match the actual physical properties of the world.
+My research is concerned with the psychological and neural mechanisms by which human observers process visual and auditory information, including its perception, recognition, and encoding into memory.
+My research examines how observers perceptually parse complex sensory signals and recognize distinct objects, such as voices and phones ringing, despite difficult, noisy sensory input and limited perceptual and memory systems.
+My research also tests how closely perceptual representations match the actual physical properties of the world.

 Consulting Interests